The International Human Rights Framework on the Right of Peaceful Assembly

 The right of peaceful assembly shall be recognized.
 No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others.

-Uganda is also a state party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the state has violated their human rights as protected under the Covenant.
+Uganda is also a party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the State has violated their human rights as protected under the Covenant.

 Every individual shall have the right to assemble freely with others.
 The exercise of this right shall be subject only to necessary restrictions provided for by law in particular those enacted in the interest of national security, the safety, health, ethics and rights and freedoms of others.

-Uganda is a state party to the 1998 Protocol on the African Court on Human and Peoples' Rights but has not accepted the right of individual petition.
+Uganda is also a party to the 1998 Protocol on the African Court on Human and Peoples' Rights but has not accepted the right of individual petition.

 The Domestic Legal Framework on the Right of Peaceful Assembly